aeternity/protocol/channels/ON-CHAIN.md

 The force progress is based on what is considered to be the latest off-chain state.
-We have no way of proving that this state is actually up-to-date so any progress on chain can always be disputed by providing a co-signed state with a higher round number than the round number that the to be disputed `channel_force_progress_tx` transaction used.
+We have no way of proving that this state is actually up-to-date so any progress on chain can always be disputed by providing an authenticated by both participants off-chain state with a higher round number than the round number that the to be disputed `channel_force_progress_tx` transaction used.

 If the channel is in the closing state, issuing a `channel_force_progress_tx` locks it for `lock_period` blocks, during which the update can be disputed.
 This